zairm/finddup/README.md

 Usage: cmd_handler.py [OPTION]...
 [FILE]...
 Finds duplicate files in FILEs and outputs them in groups Each FILE can a path to a directory or a file
-Given FILEs will not be filtered out given any OPTION Ignores all symlinks
+If no FILE is provided current working directory is used Given FILEs will not be filtered out given any OPTION Ignores all symlinks